SteveWLU/TEI-MS-SIG/README.md

 # TEI-MS-SIG
-TEI Manuscripts Special Interest Group
+This is the Github repository for the TEI Manuscripts Special Interest Group.